Whenever under the care of a Doctor, we expect them to act in our best interests. All Doctors owe a professional duty of care to their patients.

 That said, medical professionals such as Doctors rightly hold a position of respect, value and authority in our society, so when they have failed to fulfil the high standards expected of them, it can be difficult to know what to do.
 The health and wellbeing of you or a loved one may have been adversely affected, and without medical knowledge, it can often be difficult to know whether the negative impacts suffered were unavoidable or whether they classify as negligent, and you should, therefore, report your Doctor.

-With these factors in mind, we at BeenLetDown – Professional Negligence Solicitors have put together a guide to let you know how to report a Doctor should you suspect negligence or medical malpractice.
+With these factors in mind, we at Been Let Down – Professional Negligence Solicitors, have put together a guide to let you know how to report a Doctor should you suspect negligence or medical malpractice.

 If the Doctor is a GP, you can complain to the GP’s practice manager, if the complaint is not resolved by the practice manager, they should explain to you how you can go further with your complaint.

-If you are considering a medical negligence claim and you are thinking of contacting BeenLetDown to discuss your claim, we would first arrange a consultation over the telephone, this initial call is free and there is no obligation to proceed.
-We will ask you about the claim and get to know the details of your case.
+If you are considering a medical negligence claim and you are thinking of contacting Been Let Down to discuss your claim, we would first arrange a consultation over the telephone; this initial call is free, and there is no obligation to proceed.
+During this phase of the claims process, we will take the time to listen to the details of your claim in detail.

-Many people are understandably wary of the financial implications of making a legal claim given the figures they hear quoted in the media.
-At BeenLetDown, we are actually able to offer the legal services for the vast majority of our cases on a ‘No Win No Fee’ basis.
+Many people are understandably wary of the financial implications of making a legal claim.
+At Been Let Down, we take on the vast majority of our cases on a ‘No Win No Fee’ basis.
 This is a model that releases clients from taking on a major financial burden in pursuing recognition for the negligence they’ve suffered.